IGNW/terraform-aws-jenkins/README.md

 * [jenkins-security-group-rules](https://github.com/ignw/terraform-aws-jenkins/tree/master/modules/jenkins-security-group-rules): Defines the security group rules used by a
   Jenkins cluster to control the traffic that is allowed to go in and out of the cluster.

-## How do I contribute to this Module?

-Contributions are very welcome!
-Check out the [Contribution Guidelines](https://github.com/hashicorp/terraform-aws-jenkins/tree/master/CONTRIBUTING.md) for instructions.

 ## How is this Module versioned?